arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ---
-title: 'Getting Started with Modbus RTU on the Arduino Opta®'
+title: 'Getting Started with Modbus RTU on the Opta™'
-description: "Learn how to use the Modbus RTU serial protocol on the Arduino Opta."
+description: "Learn how to use the Modbus RTU serial protocol on the Opta™."
 difficulty: intermediate
 tags:
   - Getting started
   - Modbus RTU